DelineaXPM/delinea-platform/Scripts/SecretServer/SalesForce/Instructions.md

  SalesForce Connector Overview

-This connectore provides the following functions
+This connector provides the following functions

 - Discovery of Local Accounts
-- Remote Password Changing ServiceNow uiusers
+- Remote Password Changing Salesforce users
-- Heartbeats Comming by end of 1st quarter) to verify that user credentials are still valid For a tempoirary simulated Heartbeat process Please contact Delinea Account Manager to possible rngae Professional Services
+- Heartbeats Coming by end of 1st quarter) to verify that user credentials are still valid

+  For a tempoirary simulated Heartbeat process Please contact Delinea Account Manager to possible rngae Professional Services

 Follow the Steps below to complete the base setup for the Connector